II The High Priestess

 She is a keeper of secrets that lie hidden and cannot be formulated in words.
 However, she can be heard as your inner voice of intuitive guidance when you quiet down enough to listen.
 She is the song of your heart and mind in the stillness of connection to your divine inner source, your innate wisdom.

-The High Priestess is all that which lies in the subconscious, hidden away from the analytical mind.
+The High Priestess is all that lies in the subconscious, hidden away from the analytical mind.
 She is not fathomable, and yet, she teaches you to strengthen your intuition by listening to it attentively and to trust in that which cannot yet be seen.
 The High Priestess reminds us that there is a reality that is deeper and more profound, one from which all material experience springs.
 She is your guide into your own psyche, your deep inner connection to your own divine source.

 The High Priestess is meticulous and conscious of all factors involved on all levels.
 She sees things others do not, because they do not look at the entire spectrum.
 She knows what her responsibilities are, what she needs to give and receive in order to create balance and perfect manifestation.